Refer the the current Michigan Chestnut Management Guide for more information on nutrient management, scouting, and registered pesticides.

 Photo 1.
 Canker caused by a highly virulent form of Cryphonectria parasitica on American chestnut.
 Note how the pathogen causes the collapse of stems along the outer surface of the stem.
 If the canker girdles the stem, then transport of nutrients is disrupted and all plant material beyond the canker dies back.

 Cryphonectria parasitica was also introduced accidently to Europe where the European chestnut suffered a similar disease epidemic.
 However, about twenty years after epidemic spread, some European chestnut trees began to “recover” from infection.
 Recovery was not due to the spread of a few highly resistant chestnut trees, but instead was due to the spread of a virus that infects the pathogen.
 The virus resides in the pathogen’s cytoplasm, slowing growth and reducing spore production.
 In essence, it makes the pathogen sick in a manner that allows infected chestnut trees the chance to recover from the disease.
 Recovery occurs as the tree walls off the canker with wound tissue, which prevents the pathogen from girdling infected stems or branches.
 Over time the tree closes the canker and further pathogen spore production is prevented.
 These viruses are now called hypoviruses because they reduce pathogen virulence.
 Hypoviruses have been used extensively as a biological control agent in Europe where the chestnut industry has recovered from the severe epidemic that started in the 1950s.
 In addition, hypovirus mediated recovery has occurred naturally in at least four Michigan populations of American chestnut.
-These examples all indicate that hypoviruses may be a practical disease management option for controlling chestnut blight in Michigan’s chestnut orchards.
-If successful, hypovirus treatment would control the worst effects of the disease without the necessity of culling infected tress.
+These examples all indicate that hypoviruses may be a disease management option for controlling chestnut blight in Michigan’s chestnut orchards, but hypovirulence is not registered for use at this time.
+Additionally, there are major practicality barriers to on-farm use that need to be addressed.

 Photo 2.
 Canker with hypovirus.
 The tree has enclosed the canker with wound tissue that stops canker expansion.
 The canker in this picture has died (bare wood at the center of the stem, and the wound tissue is slowly covering the old infection site.